BzTree/Capstone-Project-3/README.md

 - Modified the second and third recommendations to the business to better tie it to the monetary calculations of the ML model made just before this segment.
 - Duplicated a copy of the model's limitations to the summary for reader's convenience.
 - Added a very brief explanation of the recall score at the beginning of the file which is relevant to the context of the project.
+- Added the limitation of the 'Contract' column to the list of limitations.

 The previous file is not deleted, hence both files can be accessed.